MicrosoftDocs/powerapps-docs/powerapps-docs/user/use-copilot-model-driven-apps.md

 ## Provide feedback

-To provide feedback to help improve copilot, select the thumbs up or thumbs down icon included in each copilot response.
+To provide feedback to help improve copilot, select the **Like** or **Dislike** icon included in each copilot response.
 Feedback can be submitted for each copilot response.

 ### Provide positive feedback

-1. On the right navigation bar, select the thumb up icon.
+1. In the **Copilot** pane, select the **Like** icon.
 2. Optionally, provide feedback in your own words about what you liked.
 3. Select **Submit** after you're done entering your feedback.

 ### Provide feedback for improvement

-1. On the right navigation bar, select the thumb down icon.
+1. In the **Copilot** pane, select the **Dislike** icon.
-2. Optionally, provide feedback, such as feedback about the content of copilot’s response, or a description in your own words about what went wrong, or how you would like copilot to improve.
+2. Optionally, provide feedback, such as feedback about the content of Copilot’s response, or a description in your own words about what went wrong, or how you would like Copilot to improve.
 3. Select **Submit** after you're done entering your feedback.